OpenKneeboard/OpenKneeboard/docs/faq/feature-requests.md

 ## How do I show support for a feature request?

 Add a thumbs up to the first comment on the GitHub issue.
-Comments equivalent to "this is important to me too" are always noisy spam.
+Comments equivalent to "this is important to me too" do not add anything.

 ## When will my feature be added?